uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+      * Each vertex connects to vertex 1 and vertex n-1

-If you were to draw a circle, which of the modes above would you use and why?
+__If you were to draw a circle, which of the modes above would you use and why?__
+If I was going to draw a circle, I would use GL_TRIANGLE_FAN, because with that mode you could specify the center of the circle as the first vertex and make the remaining vertices the points on the outside of the circle, whereas with GL_TRIANGLE_STRIP you would have to make every other vertex the center of the circle.
+Therefore GL_TRIANGLE_FAN could draw a circle of a given resolution with fewer function calls.

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+Nothing is displayed on the screen

 ## Extra Time?